disko/kotti_content_proxy/README.rst

 kotti_content_proxy
 ===================

-This is an extension to the Kotti CMS that allows you to add "content proxies" to your Kotti site.
+This is an extension to the Kotti CMS that allows you to add *content proxies* to your Kotti site.

-A content proxy is very similar to a *symbolic link* on UNIX systems.
+A *content proxy* is very similar to a *symbolic link* on UNIX systems.
 It allows you to refer to a single content node from multiple places in your content tree without having to duplicate the content itself.
-It will then show up in the navigation in multiple places, but still only exist once.
+In other words: it will show up in the navigation in multiple places, but still only exist once.

 `Find out more about Kotti`_